Learn how to save on mortgage payments whether buying or selling. The details are below.

 What if you purchased a home and took in that same roommate?

 The savings you would gain by adding a roommate would also occur if you purchased a home.
 This presents an opportunity for a list of possible purchasers.
+Thus, you will address several issues simultaneously; hopefully, with positive results.
 Here are two examples:

 - The first-time buyer: As the report explains, many young adults already live with a roommate.
-If they purchased a new home, perhaps that roommate (or someone else) would be willing to rent a room in their new house.
+If they purchased a new home with the help of a Mares Mortgage OC mortgage Broker, perhaps that roommate (or someone else) would be willing to rent a room in their new house.
 The rent could help offset the mortgage payment.

 - The empty-nester seller looking to move: Their home may no longer fit their current lifestyle.
 They may now be looking for something a little smaller with all the bedrooms on the ground level.
 These families may be able to open a bedroom to an older family member (parents, aunts & uncles, etc.).
 This would kill two birds with one stone.